 All we are looking at is correlation, not causation.

-We cannot say directly "this caused this other".
-The results cannot rule out further outbreaks.
-Last month, China's service and manufacturing sectors reported a return to growth after a severe slump in February.
-China's National Bureau of Statistics says more than half of businesses have returned to work, although it warns that the Chinese economy has not yet returned to normal.
+We cannot say directly “this caused this”.
+The findings cannot rule out further outbreaks.
+China's service and manufacturing sectors reported a return to growth last month after a major slump in February.
+China's National Bureau of Statistics says more than half of businesses have resumed work, although it warns that China's economy is not yet back to normal.

 Reports are also emerging that some recently reopened businesses, such as cinemas and bars, are suddenly shut down again.
 Authorities don't explain these closures, second a Washington Post report .
 The possibility of a new round of infections remains relatively high.
 Epidemiologists claim that if a second wave hits China, it will be evident by the end of this month.